Ricardosgeral/relier/README.md

 # Laboratory Erosion Test Software
 Open design of a sensor acquisition system of a laboratory erosion test apparatus, using a *Raspberry Pi* as server, and *Python* code.

-This work has been done by **Ricardo Correia dos Santos** at [Laboratório Nacional deEngenharia Civil](http://www.lnec.pt/en/), in Lisbon, Portugal.
+This work has been done by **Ricardo Correia dos Santos** at [Laboratório Nacional deEngenharia Civil - LNEC](http://www.lnec.pt/en/), in Lisbon, Portugal.

 Project webpage: https://ricardosgeral.github.io/erosLab/